 Survivors who received high doses of radiation to the jaw area are at risk for osteoradionecrosis after dental procedures, such as getting a tooth pulled, or surgery involving the jawbone.

-Radiation to the following areas often include radiation to
+Radiation to the following areas often include radiation to the jaw:

 Survivors who received radiation doses of 50 Gy or higher to the jawbone have the highest risk for the condition.

 Symptoms may occur months to years after radiation.
 Common ones include mouth pain, jaw swelling, and difficulty opening the mouth fully.